 Hilary was raised on Cape Cod, Massachusetts, in a highly creative family.
 She grew up in an old house with a sprawling expanse of yard, great big gardens, a spooky marsh, and a veritable circus of animals.
 At one point or another, her family has had dogs, cats, hamsters, rabbits, guinea pigs,

 Her parents encouraged all of her artistic pursuits and odd little personality quirks, so Hilary spent her childhood drawing pictures (of pets real and imagined), running barefoot through the dunes, making masks, climbing trees, building fairy houses in fields, building forts in the marsh, and writing and illustrating her own stories and plays.
 In middle school, she won a kiwi-carving contest at her local grocery store.
 Several years later, she was awarded a summer scholarship to the Truro Center for the Arts at Castle Hill for her

+Hilary is a proud Art-o-Mat artist, has been on Animal Planet and NPR, is a card-carrying member of the Hedgehog Welfare Society, and is the great granddaughter of Admiral Nimitz.
 To read more about her creative process and the business of being an artist, you can read her interview with the cultural journal The Orris.

 She is also the founder of Bubo Arts Collective, a 501 (c)(3) nonprofit artist-in-residence program currently in its infancy.